Tips and tricks for avoiding scary Halloween treats

 3. Teach your child to eat all foods in moderation.

 Although sweets are blamed for much tooth decay, all foods — even healthy alternatives to candy, such as fruit and nuts — can promote tooth decay if eaten in excess.
 Children (like adults) should eat all foods in moderation.
 Read nutrition labels to avoid foods and drinks loaded with sugar, fructose and other sweeteners.

 4. Set up a candy bank.

 Allow your child to make daily withdrawals from the bank and monitor the progress.
 This way, you can control how much candy your child consumes.

 Staying full can limit the urge to gorge on Halloween sweets.

 6. Use fluoride to fight cavities.

 Children should brush at least twice a day for two minutes with a small (pea-sized) amount of fluoridated toothpaste and rinse with a fluoridated mouth rinse.
 Fluoride treatments, applied directly onto teeth, are also available in any dentist's office.
-Fluoridated water generally is delivered through a community's water supply.
-If your area does not have fluoridated water, consider buying fluoridated bottled water or asking your dentist for fluoride supplements for your children.Information courtesy of the Academy of General Dentistry
+If your area does not have fluoridated water, talk to your dentist about fluoride supplements.

 The oral health information on this web site is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.